• PolyD: complete guide to 3d Printing MJFTechnology

 5. Conclusions.

-1. WHAT IS 3D PRINT MJF TECHNOLOGY AND HOW IT WORKS
+1. WHAT IS 3D PRINT Multi Jet Fusion TECHNOLOGY AND HOW IT WORKS

 Multi Jet Fusion or otherwise known as MJF is a powder bed printing system developed by HP.
 Here are the steps: